A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Non-invariant Chaplygin systems

-First of all, as simple consequence of our consideration from the proof of Theorem \ref{thm:chap_syst}, we get the following characterization of vakonomic extremals corresponding to a prescribed multiplier $\lambda(t)\in\g^\ast$.
-Note that \eqref{eqn:vak_chapl_lambda} can be understood as a linear \emph{equation defining the vakonomic multiplier}. \newnew{Observe also that \eqref{eqn:vak_chapl_lambda} for $\lambda(t)=0$ gives condition \eqref{eqn:nh_st} from Theorem \ref{thm:chap_syst}.
-This by no means just a coincidence: an unconstrained extremal is a vakonomic extremal with trivial vakonomic multiplier. }
+Let us now explore some natural questions related with our results.
+First of all, as simple consequence of our consideration from the proof of Theorem~\ref{thm:chap_syst}, we get the following characterization of vakonomic extremals corresponding to a prescribed multiplier $\lambda(t)\in\g^\ast$.

 \begin{prop} A horizontal curve $\wt X(t)\in\HH_{q(t)}Q$ is a vakonomic extremal associated with a modified Lagrangian $\wt L(Z,t)=L(Z)-\<\lambda(t),\cform(Z)>$ if and only if it satisfies the following two conditions: